The major is a part of the Department of Finance and Business Law, an academic unit within the College of Business.

 - COB 291.
 Introduction to Management Science

-- No core course may be attempted more than two times, and students may repeat a maximum of three courses in which a final grade was earned.
+- No core course may be attempted more than two times.
 Attempted courses include courses in which a final letter grade, “W,” “WP” or “WF” is recorded on the student’s official JMU transcript.

 - Earn a cumulative GPA of 2.7 or higher in the B.B.A. lower-level core courses (excluding MATH 205 or MATH 235).
 The B.B.A. core GPA is calculated using grades earned in the B.B.A. lower-level core courses excluding calculus (MATH 205 or MATH 235).
 Only grades earned at JMU will be used.
 The university policy for calculating repeat-credit and repeat-forgiveness will be followed.
 Students with a 2.7 B.B.A. core GPA are assured admission into the College of Business and COB 300.
 Students who meet all of the requirements above but fail to achieve a 2.7 B.B.A. core GPA will be admitted to the College of Business and COB 300 based on B.B.A. core GPA ranking, and pending resources and space availability.

 - Admission is granted within one calendar year of the applicant's first application.
 Two applications, in consecutive semesters of enrollment, are permitted.